-Release accelerator, push in clutch and shift to neutral at the same time.

-Release clutch.

-Let engine and gears slow down to the rpm required for the next gear (this takes practice).

-Push in clutch and shift to the higher gear at the same time.

-Release clutch and press accelerator at the same time.
+- 1. Release the accelerator, push in the clutch and shift to neutral at the same time. - 2.
+Release the clutch. - Let the engine and gears slow down to the RPM required for the next gear (this takes practice). - 4.
+Push in the clutch and shift to the higher gear at the same time. - 5.
+Release the clutch and press the accelerator at the same time.

 Shifting gears using double clutching requires practice.
 If you remain too long in neutral, you may have difficulty putting the vehicle into the next gear.
 If so, don't try to force it.
-Return to neutral, release clutch, increase engine speed to match road speed, and try again.
+Return to neutral, release the clutch, increase the engine speed to match the road speed and try again.